oudeismetis/oudeis/content/blog/2021/cognitive-load.md

 ### Why can't things be simple?

 Innovators who have a good idea are often afraid that the idea is too simple/small and not impressive enough or that someone will steal it.
-This often leads to making their idea more complex by adding a bunch of visionary features and...hey...lets throw in AI or Machine Learning for good measure!
+This often leads to making their idea more complex by adding a bunch of visionary features and. . .hey. . .lets throw in AI or Machine Learning for good measure!

 - Complicated requirements cause a lot of cognitive load
 - Cognitive load leads us to feel a lack of control over the complex system